Richard Whatcoat: Early life

 Whatcoat was born in Quinton Gloucestershire, England.
 His mother and father were Charles and Mary Whatcoat.
 He considered himself fortunate to be in Church of England parish where the Minister, the Reverend Samuel Taylor, was "a converted man".
 He believed his mother to be converted.
-His father died when he was young leaving his wife with two sons and three daughters.
-When he was thirteen Whatcoat was apprenticed to Mr Joseph Jones who lived in Birmingham, shortly after moving to Darlaston in Staffordshire.
+His father died when he was young, leaving his mother with two sons and three daughters.
+When he was thirteen Whatcoat was apprenticed to Mr. Joseph Jones who lived in Birmingham, shortly after moving to Darlaston in Staffordshire.

 Whatcoat's conversion

 After completing his apprenticeship at the age of twenty-one, in 1757, he moved to nearby Wednesbury.
 There he began attending Methodist meetings and was challenged by their preaching which he described as "light and power to my soul".
-On the third of September 1758 he underwent a classic Evangelical conversion.
-He was reading his Bible when he came across verse 16 in Romans chapter eight"The Spirit itself beareth witness with our Spirit, that we are children of God".
+On the third of September 1758 he had a conversion experience.
+He was reading his Bible when he came across Romans 8:16, "The Spirit itself beareth witness with our Spirit, that we are children of God".
 Whatcoat claimed that in that moment "my darkness was removed, and the Spirit did bear witness with my Spirit, that I was a child of God.
 In the same instant I was filled with unspeakable peace and joy in believing: all fear of death, judgement, and hell, suddenly vanished."

-Whatcoat's spiritual journey continued and on the 28 March 1761 he understood that Grace was a free gift of God "my soul was drawn out and engaged in a manner it never was before.
+Whatcoat's spiritual journey continued and on the 28 March 1761 he came to the belief that grace was a free gift of God, stating "my soul was drawn out and engaged in a manner it never was before.
 Suddenly I was stripped of all but love".
 He then spent the rest of his time in Wednesbury serving as a band leader, class leader and society steward amongst the growing Methodist community in the town.

 Methodism in Wednesbury

 Methodism in Wednesbury at that time was recovering from the severe persecutions during the 1743 and 1744 anti-Methodist riots.
-Serious incidents continued across the West Midlands well into the 1760s.
+Sporadic but serious instances of persecution continued across the West Midlands well into the 1760s.
 The Methodist community which met at Wednesbury included the young Francis Asbury, with whom Whatcoat developed a lifelong friendship, and William Legge the 2nd Earl of Dartmouth.

 Circuit work in Great Britain and Ireland

-Whatcoat wanted to develop his ministry and resolved to go full-time in 1769.
+Whatcoat wanted to develop his ministry and it became his full-time employment in 1769.
 John Pawson proposed him at that year's Methodist Conference and he was accepted as a probationer, initially stationed at Oxford.
 His subsequent stations were: